 Motorcycles should be equipped with a minimum one and maximum of two headlamps

 They should have fenders on each wheel.
 Their rear tail lamp should emit red light visible from at least 500 feet.
 It should be wired to the headlamp.
-They should also have a rear reflector visible from minimum of 300 feet.
+They should also have a rear reflector visible from a minimum of 300 feet.
 Rear and front electric turn signals are mandatory.

 The motorcycle should have mirrors on each handlebar

-They should enable the rider’s rear view of the highway for minimum of 200 feet.
+They should enable the rider’s rear view of the highway for a minimum of 200 feet.
 Motorcyclists should have their lights on from sunset to sunrise and whenever the visibility is poor.

 These laws are very important.
 As any Henderson motorcycle accident lawyer may advise, violations could mean shared liability.
 Even if a motorcyclist did not violate the law or cause the accident, the other party may claim otherwise.